Grand-Place of Brussels

 - 1568: the counts of Egmont and Hoorn are beheaded there

 - August 1695: during the War of the League of Augsbourg, most of the houses on the Grand-Place were destroyed during a bombardment of the City by the French troops of marshal De Villeroy.
-Only the facade and the tower of the City Hall, which were the target, and some stone walls resisted the flaming canon balls.
+Only the facade and the tower of the City Hall, which were the target, and some stone walls resisted the flaming cannonballs.
 The houses surrounding the square were quickly reconstructed, in stone this time, by the various guilds.
-Among these, the house of the Brewers guild which shelters the Brewers Museum today.
+Among these, the house of the Brewers guild which shelters the External site Brewers Museum today.

 Events on the Grand-Place